SamsungInternet/OneUI-Web/README.md

 ## Installation / Usage

-1. Download the latest release from the release tab.
+1. Get OneUI-Web
 	* ```git clone https://github.com/SamsungInternet/OneUI-Web.git```
 	* [Download the latest release](https://github.com/SamsungInternet/OneUI-Web/releases/latest)
-2. Add the `one-ui` folder to your assets
+2. Add the `one-ui` folder to your project files
 3. Include the CSS in your project

-Please also checkout the checkout the  part in the documentation: http://samsunginter.net/OneUI-Web/
+Please also check the **Getting started** part in the documentation: http://samsunginter.net/OneUI-Web/#/getting-started/quickstart

 ## Documentation

-We've built a beautiful doc just for you: http://samsunginter.net/OneUI-Web/
+We've built a beautiful documentation just for you: http://samsunginter.net/OneUI-Web/

-This documentation was built using [DocsifyJS](https://github.com/docsifyjs/docsify).
+This documentation is using [DocsifyJS](https://github.com/docsifyjs/docsify).
 You can also run it locally by following the steps bellow.

 * Install docsify ```npm i docsify-cli -g```